marcjulianschwarz/mqtt-desk-control/README.md

 # MQTT Desk Control

-These scripts allow you to control a desk with [MQTT](https://mqtt.org) an efficient bi-directional messaging protocol for IoT devices.
+These scripts allow you to control an electronic standing desk with [MQTT](https://mqtt.org) (an efficient bi-directional messaging protocol for IoT devices).

 ## Get started